 - Annual Administration: Managing the plan’s investments includes ensuring that required contributions are made annually.
 Annual actuarial reviews are necessary to adjust for any changes in funding requirements.

-- Compliance and Reporting: File IRS Form 5500 annually to report on the plan’s status and compliance.
+- Compliance and Reporting: To report on the plan’s status and compliance, file IRS Form 5500 annually.

 401(k) Plans

 401(k)s are available to firms of any size, and are highly customizable.
-Employees may defer their salary as contributions, and employers can make contributions every year.
+Employees may allocate their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 - Traditional 401(k)s